clbrge/svelte-proxied-store/README.md

 })
 ```

-You may delete a property from the stored Object using `delete`:
+To delete a property from the stored Object, use the `delete` method:

 ```js
 myStore.delete('<propertyName>')
 ```

-Or remove all properties using `deleteAll` :
+To remove all properties from the stored Object, use the `deleteAll` method:

 ```js
 myStore.deleteAll()
 ```

-Contrary to normal Svelte stores, notification of changes to
-subscribers doesn't happen automatically when you `assign` new
-property values or `delete` them.
-You need to explicitly use `emit` to
+Unlike standard Svelte stores, changes to subscribers are not automatically notified when you `assign` new property values or `delete` them.
+To broadcast changes to subscribers, you must explicitly use the `emit` method:
-broadcast your changes to subscribers:

 ```js
 myStore.emit()
 ```

-As a syntactic sugar, if you pass an Object as argument to `emit`, that
-argument is first send to `assign` before the broadcast:
+As a convenient shortcut, if you pass an Object as an argument to `emit`, it will first be sent to `assign` before broadcasting the changes:

 ```js
 myStore.emit({